 This post contains affiliate links, meaning if you buy something through one of these links, I may earn a small commission, at no extra cost to you.
 Please read my full disclosure policy for more information.

 Planning a Visit to Miami’s Little Havana – Calle Ocho

 Calle Ocho, the stretch along Southwest 8th Street, between 12th and 27th Avenues, is considered the heart and center of social life in Little Havana.
 Most of the neighborhood’s festivals and events take place along this main strip.

 Well-known for its brightly painted roosters, colorful art-deco architecture, family-run fruit stands, and Cuban coffee shops, the lively strip is full of sights, sounds, and delights.
 Consider booking a guided Little Havana Walking Tour for cultural and historical insight into the area.

-Getting to Miami’s Little Havana Neighborhood
+Getting to and Around Miami’s Little Havana Neighborhood

 Little Havana’s Calle Ocho is a highly visited area with lots of vehicle traffic.
 Getting to and around Calle Ocho is relatively easy, and the best way to explore the neighborhood is on foot.

 - Public Transportation: MetroRail does not go through Calle Ocho, but you can access the area via public transit bus, the free trolley, taxis, ride-sharing service, or joining a Hop-On Hop-Off Bus Tour.